yzarnegar/UniqueImageID/README.md

 The data that I used was about 250 GB downloded from ASF: https://asf.alaska.edu.
 The location was south California and part of Nevada and spans 3 consecutive months.

-Each frame has a zip file data (about 5 GB) and the tiff file and xml file inside the zip file were used to extract information about the coordinates, swats and metadata for each burst to create the polygons and unique burst IDs.
+Each frame has a zip file (about 2.5 to 4.5 GB) and the tiff file and xml file inside the zip file were used to extract information about the coordinates, swats and metadata for each burst to create the polygons and unique burst IDs.
 The first CSV file (580 kb) includes unique burst IDs, time series data for the bursts and some information about the corresponding urls and date etc. The second CSV file (528 kb) includes unique burst IDs as well as coordinates and polygons information.